 The Company's termination of its executive management team and all other employees was substantially completed by June 28, 2019 and fully completed by July 12, 2019.
-As of July 12, 2019, the Company does not have any employees.
+As a result, the Company has not had any employees since July 2019.
 The Company has engaged external consultants to run the day-to-day operations of the Company.
 The Company has also entered into consulting agreements with certain former members of its executive management team who are supporting the Company's relationship with current partners, assisting with the potential sale of remaining preclinical and clinical assets, and assisting with certain legal and regulatory matters and the continued wind-down of operations.